Freshman: 2.50 GPA and good academic and disciplinary standing. All others: Good academic and disciplinary standing.

 Expedited passport processing service is available (although this still takes several weeks and is expensive).
 Study Abroad encourages students to ask the passport agency at the time of application whether expedited service is recommended.

-The cost sheet captures the best possible estimate for all costs a participant on this program will be responsible for, including fees paid to UI as well as out-of-pocket costs and personal expenses, although actual spending amounts may vary.
+The cost sheet reflects the best possible estimate for all costs a participant on this program will be responsible for, including fees paid to UI as well as out-of-pocket costs and personal expenses.
+Actual spending amounts may vary from individual to individual.
+Your home campus may need this information for financial aid purposes.
 This information will be provided to the Office of Student Financial Aid to help determine your eligibility for aid for this program.

 |Date of Withdrawal||Student Financial Responsibility|

 |Within the first nine days after the confirmation deadline||Administrative fee: 100% ($544)

 Portion of program fee: $500

 |10-19 days past the confirmation deadline||Administrative fee: 100% ($544)